MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/deploy/How-to-install-Orchestrator-Features.md

 ### To install an Orchestrator runbook server

-1. On the server where you want to install an Orchestrator runbook server, start the System Center 2016 Technical Preview - Orchestrator Setup Wizard.
+1. On the server where you want to install an Orchestrator runbook server, start the System Center 2016 - Orchestrator Setup Wizard.

-    To start the **System Center 2016 Technical Preview - Orchestrator Setup Wizard**, on your product media or network share, double-click **SetupOrchestrator.exe**.
+    To start the **System Center 2016 - Orchestrator Setup Wizard**, on your product media or network share, double-click **SetupOrchestrator.exe**.

     > [!NOTE]
     > Before you begin setup, close any open programs and ensure that there are no pending restarts on the computer.
-For example, if you have installed a server role by using System Center 2016 Technical Preview - Service Manager or have applied a security update, you might have to restart the computer, and then log on to the computer with the same user account to finish the installation of the server role or the security update.
+For example, if you have installed a server role by using System Center 2016 - Service Manager or have applied a security update, you might have to restart the computer, and then log on to the computer with the same user account to finish the installation of the server role or the security update.

 2. On the main setup page, under **Standalone installations**, click **Runbook server**.